theodi/member-directory/README.md

 Edit each product and change "Return URL after successful account update" to `http://<ngrok url>/members/chargify_return`

+### Tests

+The tests are made up of Cucumber features and RSpec specs.

+You can run everything at once using `bundle exec rake`.

+Or, you can run each suite individually with `bundle exec cucumber` or `bundle exec rspec`.

 ## Vagrant

 In order to run this in a production-alike Vagrant instance, you will first